kenworthyc/phase-0/week-1/my-website-1-reflection.md

--Paste a link to your [USERNAME].github.io repository.
--Explain how to create a repository on GitHub and clone the repository to your local computer to a non-technical person.
--Describe what open source means.
--What do you think about Open Source?
-Does it make you nervous or protective?
-Does it feel like utopia?
--Assess the importance of using licenses.
--What concepts were solidified in the challenge?
-Did you have any "aha" moments?
-What did you struggle with?
--Did you find any resources on your own that helped you better understand a topic?
-If so, please list it.

 https://github.com/kenworthyc/kenworthyc.github.io

 1. To create a repo on GitHub, you'll need a GitHub account.
 Sign in, and on your account page, click the button that says '+New Repository.'
 Name it; maybe something like my-repo?
 And now your own repo on GitHub!
 Next step: clone it locally to your computer.
 On my-repo's webpage, there's a 'clone URL' in the bottom right; copy it.
 Open Terminal, which you can find by opening Spotlight [Cmd + Space] and type in 'Terminal'.
 In the command line, type `git clone [clone-URL]` (that's where you paste the URL you copied), and press enter.
 That's all!
 Now your repo is stored on your computer, under your User file.